getsentry/sentry-docs/docs/project-resources.rst

 * `Code <https://github.com/getsentry/sentry>`_ on GitHub for the Open Source project.
-* `The GitHub Organization <https://github.com/getsentry>`_ for the entire list of Open Source projects which also includes many of the Raven SDKs.
+* `The GitHub Organization <https://github.com/getsentry>`_ for the entire list of Open Source projects which also includes many of the Sentry SDKs.
 * `Mailing List <https://groups.google.com/group/getsentry>`_ on Google
   Groups.